Angular Triplet Loss-based Camera Network for ReID: Experiments

 \subsubsection{Training Strategy}

-$D$ and $F$ are trained alternately, that is, $k$ is assigned to 1 in Algorithm~\ref{algorithm}.
-As a result, on Market1501, there are approximately 7,000 iterations $(1501/32 \times 600/2)$ for feature extractor, and another 7,000 iterations for the discriminator, resulting in a total of 14,000 iterations.
-The calculation of the iteration number also applies to the other datasets.
-It usually spends 1 hour for feature extractor training and another 1 hour for camera discriminator training in our configuration.
+At the feature-extract stage, the number of epochs is set to 120, and the learning rate will decay at 40 epochs and 70 epochs with a decay factor of 0.1, respectively.
+Additionally, warmup learning rate method~\cite{fan2019spherereid} is applied.
+We use 10 epochs to linearly increasing the learning rate from $3.5\time 10^{-6}$ to $3.5\time 10^{-4}$.
+At the feature-transfer stage, the number of epochs is set to 75 without learning rate decay. $D$ and $F$ are trained alternately, that is, one iteration for $D$ and another for $F$.
+As a result, on Market1501, there are approximately 11,257 iterations $(1501/16 \times 120)$ in feature-extract stage, and another 7,035 iterations $(1501/16 \times 75)$ in the feature-transfer stage, resulting in a total of 18,292 iterations.
+It usually takes 1.5 hours for feature extractor training and another 0.5 hours for camera discriminator training in our configuration.